junobuild/docs/docs/miscellaneous/cli.md

 ## Login

-The CLI requires authentication to make changes, such as deploying an application, upgrading a [satellite] or [mission control], etc.
+The CLI requires authentication to make changes, such as deploying an application, upgrading a [satellite] or mission control, etc.

 The authentication process requires a browser: